 like need this feedback.
 Pathetic.

 What I started this post about is the flash of understanding I got about that just-about-to-write feeling.
 Work or play writing, it’s a slog.
-A bit like pulling your boots on and standing at the bottom of quite a steep hill.
+It doesn’t matter if it’s putting together a carefully crafted executive summary for the office, or pondering how to write a book proposal.
+It’s a bit like pulling your boots on and standing at the bottom of quite a steep hill.
 You know you can get there but that you’ll have to put in the work, you might sweat a bit, get thirsty, even pretend to look at the view to get your breath back and wiping off the midgies that have drowned in the perspiration.
 That’s what writing is like.

 Logically, then, you must be able to train for it.
 The more mountains you climb – with sufficient rest and recovery – the faster and easier subsequent ascents are.
 Also, you and your muscles learn what they are capable of.
 This is why writing – regardless (more or less) of quality – is crucial.
 Regular, stretching and muscular writing.